We pride ourselves on offering new members the warmest of welcomes and providing some of the best boating facilities in

 We know we are exceptionally lucky to have such a spectacular location on the banks of the Derwent River to call home.
 We are also exceptionally grateful to have such strong support all around us - from our members, our sponsors, our fellow clubs, our local community, our local council and our state government.

-2015 was a pivotal year in the club’s history, as we embarked on a major expansion of our marina to double its size.
-In doing so, our marina has become the largest and most technically advanced in Tasmania.
+2015 was a pivotal year in the club's history, as we embarked on a major expansion of our marina to double its size.
+In doing so, our marina has become the largest and most technically advanced Club marina in Tasmania.
 We look forward to welcoming new members into our family.
-Find out more about our Floating Marina.

-From its humble beginnings in 1906, the Derwent Sailing Squadron, more commonly known as the DSS, has grown to become one of Tasmania’s premier yacht clubs, with a 1000-stong membership base, many of whom berth their boats in the Club’s marina.
+From its humble beginnings in 1906, the Derwent Sailing Squadron, more commonly known as the DSS, has grown to become one of Tasmania's premier yacht clubs, with a 1250-stong membership base, many of whom berth their boats in the Club's marina.

 Situated in a magical spot on the banks of Hobart's River Derwent, next to Wrest Point Casino and opposite the University of Tasmania, the Club's location is really second to none.

-The DSS is best known for its sailing program, which features internationally renowned events such as the Pipeopener Series, Melbourne to Hobart, Launceston to Hobart and King of the Derwent, as well as a full schedule of summer and winter racing for keelboats and dinghies.
+The DSS is best known for its sailing program, which features internationally renowned events such as the Pipeopener Series, Melbourne to Hobart, Launceston to Hobart and King of the Derwent, as well as a full schedule of summer and winter racing for keelboats.